caiks/WBOT02/README.md

 TODO Overmode 13 for 82 shows 4.47%.
 Overmode 14 for 88 shows 4.37%.

+Looking at the length and overmode maps for image 4 and 5 for model 90, it appears that for image 4 the interest in the face is above the eybrows and around the cheek bones, with a circle of interest around the end of the nose and the mouth.
+For image 5 the facial interest is at the hairline, above the eybrows, the man's right eyebrow, at the corners of the lips and a little along the length of the nose.
+So perhaps we might guess that the representation of the face would improve.
+When we compare to model 61 using the overmode slices, there does not seem to be much advantage, if any, in the 1-level model.

+To conclude, computed 2-level model 90 appears to be the most promising basis for further investigation.
+But how many steps that would be needed to obtain animal-like vision is hard to say.
+Given the many possible hints, substrates and parameter-sets, we should use knowledge from neuro-physiology to guide us.

 TODO - future developments -

 Also, offline record sets are unmanagably large, although randomising is an advantage at the substrate.
 We will handle the the additional load due to the higher scan multiple and the multi-scale by having asynchronous image capture from video in a actor004 which will be similar to actor003 and modeller001.
 Also, there is an advantage to centering when scanning to improve burstiness and ultimately we need it for the 3-level temporaral or saccade-sequence features of 3-level which will use slice topology.
 So we have random for 1-level, centered scanning search for 2-level, and topology search for 3-level.
 With scanning we are hoping to see long enough paths to see high-frequency features in the examples and similar features spread over only a few hotspots (we can test this by moving an image horizontally/vertically and by scaling), i.e. a sparsity of hotspots implying a degree of 'convolution' between hotspots.